 Where to Buy Zam-Buk

 Zam-Buk is available online from vendors like Amazon and Ebay.
-You can even purchase it from Earth Clinic if you catch us before our limited supply that a dear friend brought back from SA runs out!
+You can even purchase it from Earth Clinic if you catch us before our limited supply that a dear friend is bringing back from SA runs out!

 Be aware that 3 types of Zam-Buk are currently being sold on the internet; the authentic Zam-Buk “The Real Makoya” manufactured in South Africa, a Thai version, and a version from the UK.
 Each formula is different (even the green color) so be careful with what you purchase.
 Someone from South Africa should be able to tell you if it’s genuine Zam-Buk as the smell and color of authentic Zam-Buk is very distinct.